ippc/ippcdj/readme.md

 - Use [Chosen](http://harvesthq.github.io/chosen/) to make globalnav dropdowns friedly.
 Also in admin.
 There's a [Django app](https://github.com/theatlantic/django-chosen), too.
 - Remove dropdown from Countries globalnav menu
 - If no publication or agenda numbers exist, don't show header or cells
+- Automatic local table of contents for pages with headers with IDs? <http://css-tricks.com/automatic-table-of-contents/>

 ## Installation / Setup